Kosmos-ss/CrossXHair/README.md

 How to Install ;

-1 -- download the installer
+1 -- download the installer (via mediaFire)

 2 -- add desktop shortcut (YOU MIGHT NEED TO SET MANUALLY THE SHORTCUT LOCATION)